Songonge/Songonge/README.md

 ## Professional Goals :dart:
-* Using data analytics to solve real-world problems and supporting strategic decision-making in education, research, and business.
+* Using data analytics to solve real-world problems and support strategic decision-making in education, research, and business.
 * Empowering underrepresented communities through mentorship, training programs, and inclusive data-driven solutions.
 * Building impactful tech solutions that bridge the gap between data, education, and social impact across global communities.
 * Leveraging my technical skills, leadership, and teamwork in facilitating decision-making for impactful solutions.